yasuru21/SOC_Lab/README.md

     - TheHive
 - Follow TheHive documentation for detailed installation steps

 After installation, the next step is to configure Wazuh and TheHive to work together.
-This will be covered in the next part of the series.

 ## Part 3: Configuring TheHive and Wazuh Server